 This industry sector offers opportunities to pursue further education, training and employment in a variety of skilled trades.
 Students committed to pursuing an apprenticeship in the skilled trades should refer to the Regional OYAP and Specialist High Skills Major sections of this document.

-- · obtain employment in the construction industry - attend Community College (with prerequisites as outlined by individual college) - begin or continue an Apprenticeship program in the construction sector - attend college for a related program
+- obtain employment in the construction industry - attend Community College (with prerequisites as outlined by individual college) - begin or continue an Apprenticeship program in the construction sector - attend university for a related program such as Civil Engineering

 Offered at